jannikr/green-corporate-website/README.md

 It is necessary to determine the consumption of each component of the application such as web server, a web client and, if applicable, a database.
 For this purpose, the [Green Metrics Tool](https://docs.green-coding.berlin/) provides tools for measuring the consumption of a web application.
-The components are deployed independently of each other in Docker containers and can then be measured using the usage scenarios with the metrics CPU load, memory load or network traffic.
+The components are deployed independently of each other in Docker containers and can then be measured using the usage scenarios with the metrics power consumption, memory load or network traffic.

 ## Analysis